ppetrovtv/pine_script_docs/source/Pine_Script_Release_Notes.rst

 -  While using strategy combined with calc\_on\_every\_tick=true.
--  While using a built-in variable --- timenow, n (Doesn't relate to the historical and real-time data difference, but still causes the “repainting” issue sometimes).
+-  While using a built-in variable --- timenow, n (Doesn't relate to the historical and real-time data difference, but still causes the "repainting" issue sometimes).

-The “repainting” issue usually occurs when using tools above --- since an indicator is calculated based on real-time data first.
+The "repainting" issue usually occurs when using tools above --- since an indicator is calculated based on real-time data first.
 After reloading the chart, an indicator is REcalculated based on data that becomes historical, while still using the same time period.
 The appearance of the indicator changes.

-In this case, the “repainting” effect is not a bug --- it's a result of applying certain language tools with different calculation methods.
+In this case, the "repainting" effect is not a bug --- it's a result of applying certain language tools with different calculation methods.
 This needs to be understood and taken into consideration while using PineScript.